-You can copy files or folders in Nautilus by clicking Edit - Copy, or by rightclicking on the item and selecting Copy from the popup menu.
-When using the Edit menu in Nautilus, make sure you've selected the file or folder you want to copy first (by left-clicking on it once).
+You can copy files or folders in the Files file manager by right-clicking on the item and selecting Copy from the popup menu.
+When using the Edit menu in the Files file manager, make sure you've selected the file or folder you want to copy first (by left-clicking on it once).
 Multiple files can be selected by left-clicking in an empty space (i.e., not on a file or folder), holding the mouse button down, and dragging the cursor across the desired files or folders.
-This "click-drag" move is useful when you are selecting items that are grouped closely together.
+This "click-drag" action is useful when you are selecting items that are grouped closely together.
 To select multiple files or folders that are not positioned next to each other, hold down the Ctrl key while clicking on each item individually.
-Once multiple files and/or folders are selected, you can use the Edit menu to perform actions just like you would for a single item.
-When one or more items have been "copied," navigate to the desired location then click Edit - Paste (or right-click in an empty area of the window and select Paste) to copy them to the new location.
-While the copy command can be used to make a duplicate of a file or folder in a new location, the cut command can be used to move files and folders around.
+Once the desired files and/or folders are selected, right-click on any of the selected items to perform an action just like you would for a single item.
+When one or more items have been "copied," navigate to the desired location, then right-click in an empty area of the window and select Paste to copy them to the new location.
+While the copy command can be used to make a duplicate of a file or folder in a new location, the cut command can be used to move files and folders.
 That is, a copy will be placed in a new location, and the original will be removed from its current location.
-To move a file or folder, select the item you want to move then click Edit - Cut.
+To move a file or folder, select the item to move, then click Edit - Cut.
 Navigate to the desired location, then click Edit - Paste.
 As with the copy command above, you can also perform this action using the right-click menu, and it will work for multiple files or folders at once.
 An alternative way to move a file or folder is to click on the item, and then drag it to the new location.